 Hyundai Tucson Overview

-The Tucson is a worthy, but unexceptional small SUV that's available in front- and all-wheel drive versions.
-The 2.4-liter, four-cylinder engine returns a good 22 mpg overall, and the six-speed automatic is smooth and responsive.
-Handling is secure, but uninspiring.
-The ride is stiff and road noise is pronounced, which makes the Tucson feel insubstantial, particularly when compared with newer competitors.
-The cabin is reasonably spacious, and the interior is well trimmed, with easy-to-use controls.
-The front seats are supportive, but the low rear seat lacks thigh support.
-The styling robs cargo space and inhibits the view to the rear.
+The Tucson is a worthy but unexceptional small SUV that's available in front- and all-wheel drive versions.
+Its raspy 2.4-liter, four-cylinder engine returns a decent 22-mpg overall, and the six-speed automatic is smooth and responsive.
+Handling is secure but uninspiring.
+The ride is stiff, and road noise is pronounced, which makes the Tucson feel insubstantial, particularly when compared with newer competitors.
+The cabin is fairly spacious, with easy-to-use controls and up-to-date connectivity.
+The front seats are supportive, but the rear seat is low and lacks thigh support.
+A rear-view camera is a must, but it isn't standard.
+Styling also inhibits the view to the rear and robs cargo space.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets

 Buy Blu-ray players Buy camcorders Buy car seats Buy clothes dryers Buy coffeemakers Buy computers Buy cordless phones Buy digital cameras Buy dishwashers Buy GPS

 Buy gas grills Buy lawn mowers Buy microwave ovens Buy printers Buy kitchen ranges Buy refrigerators Buy TVs Buy vacuum cleaners Buy washing machines